wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) Reverse() *Collection[T]` [#](collection.go#L209)
 * `collection.go:209:214` [#](collection.go#L209-L214)

-Reverse the current collection so that the first item becomes the last, thesecond item becomes the second to last, and so on. ( Chainable )
+Reverse the current collection so that the first item becomes the last, the second item becomes the second to last, and so on. ( Chainable )

 ```go
 package main